reapp/new-site/source/views.md

 ```
 ### NestedViewList

-This is the standard viewlist and for now mimics iOS style swipe from the edge
+This is the standard viewlist and for now mimics the iOS-style swipe from the edge
 views.

 Props: